Published by the Union Leader

 She said advanced screening technologies, like the 3-D tomosynthesis offered at the CMC Breast Care Center, are helping clinicians to better detect and diagnose suspicious masses with fewer false positive findings and call-backs.

 Ryan received her medical degree at Upstate Medical University in Syracuse, N.Y., and did her residency at Steward St. Elizabeth Medical Center in Boston.

 She completed a breast surgery fellowship at the University of Southern California/Hoag Memorial Hospital, where she had specialty training in intraoperative radiation therapy and oncoplastic techniques.

-She joins Chief of Breast Imaging Dr. Betsy Angelakis and a team of nurses and nurse navigators at the Breast Care Center.
+She joins Chief of Breast Imaging Dr. Betsy Angelakis and a team of nurse navigators at the Breast Care Center.